 SWITCHING ROLES--Once students can think like a character, have them think through the different perspectives of multiple characters in a similar situation.
 Deb Conley, fourth grade teacher at Central Local School District (Sherwood, OH), teaches perspective using a photograph with multiple "characters" in the same scene.
 After inserting the same photo on three slides of a PowerPoint presentation, Deb models how to add dialogue-bubble graphics.
 Each speech bubble is to be written in first-person point of view from the perspective of that "character."
 After sharing her teacher example and the PPT instructions, the students each generate a 4-slide PPT (student examples: Sample 1, Sample 2).

 CHOOSING SIDES--With a strong understanding of varying perspectives, move into debatable topics and argumentative writing.
-Teach students how to look through the lenses of each person/group who has a stance on an issue (e.g., professional athletes' salaries).
+Teach students how to look through the lenses of each person/group who has a stance on an issue (e.g., professional athletes' salaries example and eating more candy example).
 Students need to consider all perspectives and the credible points they each make.
 Then they must choose a side to support based on the argument they can best prove.
 Experiment with this concept using the Choosing Sides handout.